blazegeek/geek-explorer/README.md

 	notes:
 	* 'current block' is the latest created block when script is executed.
-	* The market database only supports (& defaults to) reindex mode.
 	* If check mode finds missing data(ignoring new data since last sync), index_timeout in settings.json is set too low.